paradoxicalsphere/WorkplaceDAO/README.md

 <a name="KPIs"></a><sup>4</sup> [What Is a KPI?](https://www.qlik.com/us/kpi)

-<a name="SterzikThesis"></a><sup>5</sup> [Traffic Analysis as an Identifier of Toxic Workplace Environments or Negative Interpersonal Interactions in the Workplace: A Design Study](https://repository.nusystem.org/items/ddd6749f-da1c-47bc-9e34-10c276a8e611)
+<a name="Chainwire"></a><sup>5</sup> [Web 3.0 Hackathon on Astar Sponsored by Toyota Motor Corporation](https://dailyhodl.com/2023/02/01/web-3-0-hackathon-on-astar-sponsored-by-toyota-motor-corporation/)

-<a name="Chainwire"></a><sup>6</sup> [Web 3.0 Hackathon on Astar Sponsored by Toyota Motor Corporation](https://dailyhodl.com/2023/02/01/web-3-0-hackathon-on-astar-sponsored-by-toyota-motor-corporation/)
+<a name="SterzikThesis"></a><sup>6</sup> [Traffic Analysis as an Identifier of Toxic Workplace Environments or Negative Interpersonal Interactions in the Workplace: A Design Study](https://repository.nusystem.org/items/ddd6749f-da1c-47bc-9e34-10c276a8e611)

 <a name="JuliaMartins"></a><sup>7</sup> [8 Tips for Doing Macromanagement the Right Way](https://asana.com/resources/macromanagement)